Ashish-Tyagi-Econ/public-finance/fiscal-composition/README.md

 * **Feedback Mechanism:** GDP growth demonstrates a strong feedback effect, driving higher subsequent capital spending (p ≈ 0.007).
 * **Adjustment Speed:** The vector error correction model indicates speed of adjustment of 3.8% toward equilibrium.
 * **Fiscal Ratios:** No significant short-run causal relationships were observed for revenue deficit or other fiscal ratios (p > 0.10).
-* **COVID-19 Analysis:** Identified a "Scissor Effect" during the pandemic period, marked by the simultaneous contraction of revenue and surge in essential expenditure.

 ## Data & Tools
 * **Timeframe:** 1992–2023 (Annual data)